-After the application has been filed and presented to the appropriate parties, you or your attorney will need to make sure you receive a notice of filing.
+After the application has been filed and presented to the appropriate parties, you or your workers’ comp attorney will need to make sure you receive a notice of filing.
 Keep the assigned case number on hand, as you will need it for any further documentation regarding the case.

 The next step to take after receiving notice is to file a “Declaration of Readiness to Proceed.”
 This declaration is a request for a hearing in front of a judge.
-You, your attorney (optional, but recommended), and your insurance administrator will sit down with a judge during this hearing and try to reach a settlement.
+You, your attorney (optional, but recommended), and your insurance adjuster will sit down with a judge during this hearing and try to reach a settlement.
 If no agreeable settlement can be met, the judge will schedule a time for trial with another judge.

 According to California Labor Code Section 132a, it is illegal for your employer to punish or fire you for having a job-related injury or filing a compensation claim.
 It is also illegal for your employer to fire or punish a coworker who is a witness or testifies in your case.
 Furthermore, if you work for a company with 50 or more employees, the FMLA states that you may take unpaid leave for up to 12 weeks, without losing your job, if you need to recover from a serious medical condition.

 Count on us for straightforward legal counsel and the latest information on workplace accidents and workers’ comp claims.
 Use these FAQs to help get you started with the workers’ compensation process: